 If you’re considering buying an inflatable boat, be it a dinghy, pontoon boat, kayak, or just an inflatable raft, you are probably curious about its lifespan, so in other words, how long you can expect your boat to function safely.

-This is especially important if you are considering buying a used inflatable watercraft.
+Knowing how long inflatable boats last is especially important if you are considering buying a used inflatable watercraft.

 - age of boat

-- material used (PVC vs Hypalon)
+- the material used (PVC vs Hypalon)

-- hand glued vs machine welded seams
+- hand-glued vs machine welded seams

 - how the boat was stored when not in use